gintarezz/social-network/readme.md

 3. Right Mouse Click on the project -> Run As -> Spring Boot App
 4. Open _Visual Studio Code_
 5. Open project File -> Open Folder... -> _select folder the project was saved in f.ex.:_ G:\Programs \ SocialNetwork\ **fbfront** -> Select Folder
-3. Open terminal: Terminal -> New Terminal
+6. Open terminal: Terminal -> New Terminal
-4. Command in the opened terminal to install required packages:  **npm i**
+7. Command in the opened terminal to install required packages:  **npm i**
-5. Command in the opened terminal to start the project: **npm start**
+8. Command in the opened terminal to start the project: **npm start**
-6. System will open on port [3000](http://localhost:3000/)
+9. System will open on port [3000](http://localhost:3000/)

-items are saved in memory in h2 database
+10. h2 database is used

 ## System roles: